tmfg/digitraffic/_posts/2017-11-28-release-en.md

   - Admin
 ---

-Päivitimme Digitraffic-sovelluksia tuotantoympäristön.

-Muutokset:

-MERI
+Production applications have been updated.

+Changelog:

+MARITIME
-- DPO-319 - Toisistaan poikkeavat datasource määrittelyt AIS ja METADATA projekteissa
+- DPO-319 - Differing datasource specifications in AIS and METADATA projects
-- DPO-329 - OracleDatasource alustus on turhaan (ja mahdollisesti väärin) toteutettu TIE
+- DPO-329 - OracleDatasource initialization fix
+ROAD
-- DPO-363 - OPEROINTI: Kasvatetaan kuvien lukemisen read timeout arvoa
+- DPO-363 - OPERATIONS: Image read timeout value increased

-Pahoittelemme katkosta aiheutunutta haittaa.
+We apologize for any inconvenience.